2018 Wireless Routers & Modems

 In times of need, do you want a Ferrari or a Sherman tank to drive over that ditch and rescue you from certain death in a war?
 While the 5GHz band may be great if your router is sitting directly in front of you, if you’re upstairs in another room surrounded by walls, while the router is downstairs in the kitchen, you might find yourself being connected to the 2.4GHz band more often.
 If this is your common scenario, buying a 5GHz wireless router may be a waste of money, though one with dual-bands can still be a great investment.

-Routers with an ‘N’ classification can support a maximum of 30 connections, while ‘AC’ routers can support around 100.
+Routers with an ‘N’ classification can support a maximum of 30 device connections, while ‘AC’ routers can support around 100.
 This is likely why the ‘free Wi-Fi’ in the café is so slow, as everyone is trying to connect and is overwhelming the wireless router.
-While 30 connections is probably more than enough for your home, if you’re running a small business with frequent clients and a few staff all trying to connect, you might find your wireless router in need of an upgrade!
+While 30 connections is probably more than enough for your household, if you’re running a small business with frequent clients and a few staff all trying to connect, you might find your wireless router in need of an upgrade!

 - If you’re also a party animal and have swarms of people coming over, an AC router may be more up to the job